Manifesto Aims

 1. White Hat

-This is for putting up facts and figures in a neutral and objective way.
+This is for putting up facts and figures neutrally and objectively.
 Look at the available information and also identify information gaps, so we can choose to fill them or just take account of them.
-This is where you provide background information, analyse and extrapolate historical trends.
+This is where you provide background information, and analyse and extrapolate historical trends.

 2. Red Hat